 - The government often takes many months – in some cases years – before awarding a contract.

-- Importers must register with MOCIIP online through the Invest Easy system and must join the Oman Chamber of Commerce and Industry.
+- Importers must register with MOCIIP online through the Invest Easy system and join the Oman Chamber of Commerce and Industry.

 - The use of importers/distributors is most common in the automotive and retail food sectors.